 A metrics endpoint is available in the API:

-/api/v2/metrics/ that surfaces instantaneous metrics about Tower, which can be consumed by system monitoring software like the open source project Prometheus.
+/api/v2/metrics/ that surfaces instantaneous metrics about the controller, which can be consumed by system monitoring software like the open source project Prometheus.

 The type of data shown at the